-- Tax provision shortfall has amounted to LE 106mn as March 31st, 2013 (December 31st, 2012: LE 95mn).
-We have issued a qualified opinion on the consolidated financial statement regarding this for the year ended 31st December 2012. - 2- National Glass and Crystal Company (S.A.E) subsidiary- as March 31st, 2013 has not calculated the deferred tax on the temporary difference between the asset and liability value for taxation purposes and its book value, as per by the Egyptian accounting standards, also the company has not prepared a technical study to determine the inventory value impairment and the end of service compensation value, therefore we could not determine the sufficiency of the provision for both, and issued a qualified opinion on the consolidated financial statement for the year ended 31st December 2012.
+- 1- Tax provision shortfall has amounted to LE 117mn as September 30th, 2013 (December 31st, 2012: LE95mn). we have issued a qualified opinion on the consolidated financial statement regarding this for the year ended 31st December 2012. - 2- National Glass and Crystal Company (S.A.E) subsidiary- as September 30th ,2013 has not prepared a technical study to determine the inventory value impairment and the end of service compensation value, therefore we could not determine the sufficiency of the provision for both, and issued a qualified opinion on the consolidated financial statement for the year ended 31st December 2012.